Giant Leap Rocketry Escape Velocity 2.6

 In t' last photo o' t' fin can sequence me, you can see me attachin' t' airframe and usin' a hose clamp t' snug it on down until t' epoxy set.

 Another trick I used while assemblin' t' motor mount was t' attachment o' t' tubular nylon recovery cord.
-T' tubular nylon had some nice ends sewn into it, and I couldn't break down and cut them off one end, so I did somethin' one better.
+T' tubular nylon had some nice ends sewn into it, me bucko, and I couldn't break down and cut them off one end, so I did somethin' one better.

 Pic